anushkashirke05/Quiz-game/README.md

-# General Knowledge Quiz App
+# General Knowledge Quiz game

-This is a simple and interactive quiz application built with HTML, CSS, and JavaScript.
+This is a simple and interactive quiz web page built with HTML, CSS, and JavaScript.

 ## 🚀 Features